 Kidney infections usually cause different kinds of discomfort that you should learn to recognize:

 - Pain on both sides of the abdomen.

 - Pain that sometimes radiates to the groin, and pressing on the region provides temporary relief.

 - Severe lower back pain, usually on one side.
-It feels like a hot disc in the area.
+It may feel like a hot disc in the area.

 - Intermittent but intense headaches.

-- The urine takes on a different color, like coca cola.
+In addition, the urine tends to take on a different color, like coca cola.
 This is a sign that there might be blood or pus in it.

 4. Watch out for a fever

 Just a few degrees of a fever can be a warning that something is happening in the body, especially an infection.
 If you have any of the above symptoms plus a fever, the sooner you can go to your doctor, the better.